-For the purpose of impairment testing, the carrying amount of goodwill has been allocated to HN&T, which is identified to be a CGU.
+For the purpose of impairment testing, the carrying amount of goodwill has been allocated to "HN&T", which is identified to be a CGU.
 In addition to goodwill above, property, plant and equipment, intangible assets and right-of-use assets that generate cash flows together with the related goodwill are also included in the CGU for the purpose of impairment assessment.

 The recoverable amount of CGU has been determined based on value in use calculations.
-The level of the fair value hierarchy into which the fair value measurement is categorized in its entirety is level 3.
 That calculation uses cash flow projections based on financial budgets approved by the management covering a 5-year period.
-Cash flows beyond the 5-year period are extrapolated using a steady 2% annual growth rate per annum.
+Cash flows beyond the 5-year period are extrapolated using a steady 3% for 1 store (2022: 2% for 2 stores) annual growth rate per annum.
 This growth rate is based on the relevant industry growth forecasts and does not exceed the average long-term growth rate for the relevant industry.
-The cash flows are discounted using pre-tax discount rate of 13% per annum.
+The cash flows are discounted using pre-tax discount rate of 10.3% (2022: 13%) per annum.
 The discount rate reflects specific risks relating to the business.
 Other key assumptions for the fair value calculations relating to the estimation of cash inflows/outflows included revenue growth rates and the percentage of costs and operating expenses of revenue, which are based on the CGU's past performance and the management's expectations for the market development.